 There are special rules for determining whether income from securities is effectively connected with the active conduct

-Effectively connected income, after allowable deductions, is taxed at graduated rates applicable to U.S. citizens
+Effectively connected income, after allowable deductions, is taxed at graduated rates applicable to U.S. persons and

 A partnership that has effectively connected income allocable to foreign partners is generally required to withhold

-highest applicable rate to a particular type of income (for example long-term capital gain allocated to a noncorporate partner).
+applicable rate to a particular type of income (for example, long-term capital gain allocated to a noncorporate partner).

 A foreign person includes a nonresident alien individual, a foreign corporation, a foreign partnership, a foreign

 trust, a foreign estate, and any other person that is not a U.S. person.

 Any individual who is not a citizen or resident alien of the United States is a nonresident alien individual.
 An alien